renatawong/renatawong.github.io/_pages/cv.md

 Projects
 ======
-* [Protein Structure Prediction with Grover's Algorithm on AWS](https://aws.amazon.com/solutions/implementations/quantum-computing-exploration-for-drug-discovery/) My Qiskit code accompanying the paper 'Quantum speedup for protein structure prediction' is now part of AWS Solutions Library 'Quantum Computing Exploration for Drug Discovery on AWS'.
+* [Protein Structure Prediction with Grover's Algorithm - AWS](https://aws.amazon.com/solutions/implementations/quantum-computing-exploration-for-drug-discovery/).
+My Qiskit code accompanying the paper 'Quantum speedup for protein structure prediction' is now part of AWS Solutions Library 'Quantum Computing Exploration for Drug Discovery on AWS'.
+* [Enhanced quantum autoencoders for anomaly detection - QHACK 2022](https://github.com/VoicuTomut/Enhanced-Autoencoders-for-anomaly-detection).
+Our team Samras accomplished the following during QHACk 2022:
+  - Our team came in first in the Coding Challenge of QHack2022 out of more than 300 teams that participated in the Coding Challenge.
+  - We won the Best Experiment using Amazon Braket Challenge of the Open Hackathon
+  - We won the Hybrid Algorithms Challenge of the Open Hackathon
+  - We took the 3rd place in the Quantum Finance Challenge of the Open Hackathon

+  QHack is a hackathon centred around quantum computing and quantum machine learning organized by Xanadu.

+  Samras members: Michał Bączyk, Stephen DiAdamo, Ankit Khandelwal, Sean Mcilvane, Eraraya Ricardo Muten, Andrei Voicu Tomut and Renata Wong

+  Link to the winners announcement: https://medium.com/xanaduai/qhack-2022-cb5ad92573e2

 ---

 Research topics